CAIMEOX/VoxelGeometry/README.md

 ## Web Viewer (For developer)

-Voxel Geometry viewer (A web viewer base on [three.js](https://threejs.org/)) enables you more conveniently and efficiently debug geometric functions.
+Voxel Geometry Viewer (A web viewer base on [three.js](https://threejs.org/)) enables you more conveniently and efficiently debug geometric functions.

 To run it, please ensure the following two program installed: